Help your bill weather the lingering summer heat

 Changes you can make today

-Here are our five highest impact energy-saving ideas for the summer months:
+Here are five energy-saving ideas for the summer months to help reduce your bills:

 - Test your HVAC unit with a digital thermometer.
 It’s simple and inexpensive and will indicate if you need to schedule a tune-up.